Bullying at preschool

 If the bullying doesn’t stop

-If the bullying at preschool doesn’t stop, it’s still safest to work through your preschool than to take matters into your own hands.
+If the bullying at preschool doesn’t stop after you’ve spoken with the preschool teacher, it’s still safest to work through the preschool than to take matters into your own hands.

 - Keep a record of what happens and when.
 If the bullying involves physical harm or damage to your child’s property, you could also take photos.